 The 1980’s and '90’s saw hard work, growing excitement, and great expansion.
 By 1980 we had 150 students, had been accepted as a member the Association of Waldorf Schools of North America (AWSNA), and were accredited by the Maryland State Department of Education.
 Our first eighth grade class graduated in 1987.
 In 1991 we were awarded accreditation from the Association of Independent Maryland Schools (AIMS), and 186 students were enrolled.
 In 1994, WSB became a member of BEST (the Baltimore Educational Scholarship Trust).

-As of today WSB is still thriving, and its mission to educate and inspire children to think, act and feel with depth, imagination, and purpose has produced many motivated and empowered young people.
+Today, WSB is thriving, and its mission to educate and inspire children to think, act and feel with depth, imagination, and purpose has produced many motivated and empowered young people.